pranauww/task_trek/README.md

 3. **Deleting Tasks**:
    - Click the delete icon on any task to remove it from the list.

+## Screenshot

+Here is a screenshot of the application: src/assets/Screenshot.png

 ## Contributions
 Feel free to submit issues or pull requests.
 Contributions are welcome!